 Shakespeare in Philosophy (ShiP) is a non-profit public symposium series created by Richard Wilson, Sir Peter Hall Professor emeritus of Shakespeare Studies at Kingston University.
 Events are held at Garrick’s Temple to Shakespeare on the banks of the River Thames, or online.
 These events are a direct continuation of the ‘Shakespeare at the Temple’ symposia organised at Garrick’s Temple to Shakespeare originally under Richard Wilson’s Kingston Shakespeare Seminar (2013-2019).

-Our next event is on 14 June 2025 on ‘Shakespeare and the Slovenian School of Philosophy and Psychoanalysis’ – for booking, please register here.
+Our last event was on 14 June 2025, and discussed ‘Shakespeare and the Slovenian School of Philosophy and Psychoanalysis’.
 Full details of the event can be found here.
+Our next event is on 27 June 2026 on the theme of ‘Shakespeare and British Inter-war Philosophy’.

 Richard Wilson’s original formulation for these events: